Native Languages of the Americas: Haudenosaunee/Iroquois Legends, Myths, and Stories

 (or Taronhiawagon) and is sometimes conflated with the culture hero Sapling or Good Spirit, other times with the original husband of

 Sky Woman.
-In other Iroquois traditions, there is no high god at all, but an evenly balanced pantheon between
+In other Iroquois traditions, there is no high god at all, though the Huron name

 Spirit of the Corn, a fertility goddess and one of the Three Sisters of Iroquois agriculture.

 Little people of Iroquoian folklore.
 They are dwarf-like nature spirits about 2 feet tall.

 Mythological giants of the Iroquois tribes, with skin as hard as stone.

 Monster in the form of a giant disembodied head, usually created during a particularly violent murder.

 A giant, hairless bear monster.
 Some people associate them with mammoths.